Arnold Elzey: Civil War

-Following the secession of several Southern states and the formation of the Confederate States of America, Elzey surrendered Augusta Arsenal to the Confederates in January 1861 and took his men to Washington, D.C. in early April 1861.
+Following the secession of several Southern states and the formation of the Confederate States of America, Elzey surrendered Augusta Arsenal to the Confederates in January 1861 and took his men to Washington, D.C., in early April 1861.
 He resigned his commission on April 25, 1861, and traveled to Richmond, Virginia, where he joined the Confederate army with the initial rank of colonel of the newly formed 1st Maryland Infantry, CSA.

 He was assigned to the brigade of Brigadier General Edmund Kirby Smith and fought in the First Battle of Manassas.
 When Smith was wounded during the afternoon, Elzey, as the senior colonel, assumed command and led a successful charge, for which he received the thanks of commanding general P.G.T.
 Beauregard.
 He was promoted on the field to brigadier general by Jefferson Davis.

 In 1862, the following year, Elzey commanded a brigade under Richard S. Ewell during Stonewall Jackson's Valley Campaign.
 He was wounded in the leg and had his horse shot from under him at the Battle of Cross Keys.

 Elzey was shot through the head at the Battle of Gaines Mill, a serious wound that kept him from active field command for the rest of the war.
 After he had recovered sufficiently to perform administrative and desk duty, he was promoted to major general dating from December 4, 1862.
 He was assigned command of the Department of Richmond and charged with the defense of the Confederacy's capital city.
 He dealt with a raid by George Stoneman's Union cavalry during the Chancellorsville Campaign, as well as Union gunboats that summer that threatened Richmond from the James River.
 Later relieved of command, he raised the Local Defense Brigade, a militia group consisting primarily of government clerks.
 He also helped organize the Virginia state reserves.

+In June 1864, Elzey left Richmond to join General Jubal Early's force defending Lynchburg, Virginia.
+He arrived on June 18, and briefly took command of General John C. Breckinridge's division for the last day of the Battle of Lynchburg and the following pursuit of General David Hunter's army as it withdrew westwardly into the mountains of West Virginia.

 Elzey was assigned as the Chief of Artillery for the Army of Tennessee and traveled to Georgia to serve under John Bell Hood.
 However, he missed Hood's disastrous Franklin-Nashville Campaign.
 With Hood's army essentially wrecked, Elzey was relieved of duty on February 17, 1865, and then assumed command of militia at Augusta, Georgia.
 Following the collapse of the Confederacy, he was paroled in Washington, Georgia, in May 1865.